Major Chords II – Barre Chords

 and so on...

 Of course we can also move the D major chord along the fretboard.
-This one can not be called a barre chord and is actually a little bit off topic in this lection.
-For the sake of completeness, here it is!
-Using this kind of chord shape in higher positions can for example be great to achieve an ukulele-like sound.
-Furthermore it can be used as basic shape for other chord types like minor, m7, maj7, 7, etc. Especially when playing electric guitar you will very often use chords without the lower strings, because your bass player delivers the low end.
+Strictly speaking it isn’t a barre chord and is a little off-topic here — but for completeness, here it is.
+In higher positions this voicing can create a ukulele-like sound.
+It also serves as a basic shape for other chord types such as minor, m7, maj7, 7, etc. Especially on electric guitar, voicings on the top four strings are very common, since the bassist provides the low end.

 and so on...